 I suggest budgeting $40 USD for activities per day.

-During a long weekend, budget-conscious travelers can easily spend upwards of $400 USD vacationing in Martha’s Vineyard.
-On the other hand, the average traveler can spend over $1,000 USD.
-So when planning your Martha’s Vineyard budget, be realistic about how much money you’ll likely spend.
-For the most savings, find an affordable accommodation.
+During a long weekend, budget-conscious travelers can easily spend upwards of $500 USD vacationing on Martha’s Vineyard.
+On the other hand, the average traveler spends over $1,000 USD.